 United Way of Nevada County partners with organizations that share our view that the way to improve lives is by mobilizing the caring power of communities.
 Their commitment is essential to addressing key social issues, such as helping children and youth achieve through education, promoting financial stability and independence, and improving people's health.

 United Way of Nevada County does the necessary due diligence for our donors through our Partnership application process and Citizen Review Team (CRT) process.
-We verify Strengthening the building blocks for a good life and a better tomorrow.
 We invite you to be part of the change.
+Strengthening the building blocks for a good life and a better tomorrow.
 Building a better Nevada County together - that's what it means to LIVE UNITED!

 In order for a non-profit to apply to become a new Partner with United Way of Nevada County, they must be an established 501 (c) 3 non-profit serving Nevada County for three years, in Health & Human Services.